Last updated: February 2, 2026

 How It All Talks To Each Other

-Tailscale ties everything together.
-I use the free tier to create a mesh network where all my machines can talk to each other securely, without port forwarding or VPN configs.
+Tailscale connects all the machines.
+I use the free tier to create a mesh network where my home hardware can talk to the cloud droplet securely, without port forwarding or VPN configs.

 Here's how the traffic flows: